 The downside of the non-collaborative design is that it undermines the efforts of the household in achieving specific goals.
-Let’s consider a household that has resolved to decrease the amount of food they throw away.
-It is highly likely they will look for available digital solutions to assist their efforts.
+When a household has resolved to decrease the amount of food they throw away, it is highly likely they will look for available digital solutions to make the process easier.

 Many of the solutions they will stumble upon will be designed for single use and for the principal kitchen manager, which by default is assumed to be the woman.
 “But this is not the way households operate any longer,” explains Ivo.

-With these insights in mind, the team behind CozZo is releasing a household edition of the app that is specifically designed for people living in multiple member homes.
-CozZo joins all members to collaborate in running a waste-free kitchen.
+With these insights in mind, the team behind CozZo is releasing a household edition of the app that is specifically designed for people living in homes with more than one user of IOS device.
+CozZo joins all members to collaborate in running a waste-free kitchen together.

 “To reduce your food at home you need to adopt not one, but a set of new behaviours throughout your food management journey,” says Ivo.
 “What this really means is that 3 or 4 household members, each need to relearn 5-6 new ways of doing things.
 Adopting 15-25 new habits per household is no easy feat.”
 Ivo is positive that this is a necessary change.
 Without it, no sustainable results will be achieved.